 Quiet Time for Toddlers

-Quiet time is a set time of unstructured, calm time for your child where they engage in independent play.
-This time typically takes place in your child’s bedroom and is an opportunity for their minds, bodies and brains to restore, rest, and slow down.
+Quiet time is a set time of unstructured, calm time for your child where they engage in independent play typically in your child’s room.
+This time takes place in your child’s bedroom and is an opportunity for their minds, bodies and brains to restore, rest, and slow down.
 Remain consistent with quiet time in order to avoid power struggles.
 This will help your child know to expect it each day.
+Quiet time should become part of your child’s daily routine, just like breakfast, going to school, getting ready for bed, etc.

 When is the right time to implement quiet time?